Gain Practical, Personalized Knowledge From Valuable Scientific Education

 Featured Sessions Led by the Top Minds in your Field

-At the ASCP 2018 Annual Meeting, you’ll find practical scientific education covering the entire landscape of pathology and laboratory medicine taught by some of the most respected leaders in the field.
+At the ASCP 2019 Annual Meeting, you’ll find practical scientific education covering the entire landscape of pathology and laboratory medicine taught by some of the most respected leaders in the field.
 You’ll have the opportunity to gain knowledge to promote advancement in your lab and improve patient care.

 - The Burnout Dilemma: How to Implement a High Stress Resiliency Strategy Among Laboratory Professionals – APF Session

 - Lawsuits, CLIA, Labs, and Public Policy: An Update on How Government Affects the Pathology and Lab Community

 - Diagnostic Challenges in Breast Biopsy Interpretation: The Value of Radiologic-Pathologic Correlation